Are you lacking confidence about financial planning, saving for retirement – and money in general? If you’re a woman, you have plenty of company:

 How can women improve their finances?

-Here are 7 ways women can embrace financial feminism, overcome their saving challenges and become financially independent:
+Here are 7 ways women can embrace financial feminism, overcome their saving challenges and feel empowered to become financially independent:

 1. Improve your financial literacy